tencentyun/qcloud-documents/api/视频服务/点播/视频点播相关接口/获取视频信息列表_en.md

 ## 1. API Description

+This API (DescribeVodInfo) is used to acquire video information.
+Acquire video information list according to certain information of the video, such as ID, duration or status.

 Domain: vod.api.qcloud.com
-API name:  DescribeVodInfo

-Used to acquire video information.
-Acquire video information list according to certain information of the video, such as ID, duration or status.